 There is no reason we can’t be pushing forward on those real challenges at the same time as disseminating MMT.
 Out of necessity, some will be more focused on disseminating MMT while others primarily or entirely focus on concrete struggles.
 Both tasks seem necessary, but one task does not need to be delayed until the other is completed.
 Some people will be receptive to certain concrete demands irrespective of any supposed fiscal concerns.
 Others might ask “what about the money?”, at which point the question can be addressed.
 I suspect it is a question that will arise often, and will need to receive a convincing answer.

-If the charge is simply that it would be foolish to put on hold all concrete demands until MMT is widely disseminated and understood, it is clearly true, and I doubt any MMTer would disagree.
+If the charge is simply that it would be foolish to put on hold all concrete demands until MMT is widely disseminated and understood, it is clearly true, and I doubt any MMT advocate would disagree.
 We might be waiting for a very long time if that were the approach.
 It is extremely difficult to get any message out when up against powerful forces and the universal reach and perceived credibility of the mainstream media.
 And even if the message is conveyed, many in the public may not be receptive, even resistive.
 Who wants to accept the implication, for instance, that they lost their job for no good reason?
-Some will cling to the neoliberal lie that their misfortune is a necessary sacrifice for the long-term benefit of the community.
+Some will cling to the neoliberal deception that their misfortune is a necessary sacrifice for the long-term benefit of the community.
 MMT offers hope, but requires a change in thinking.
 Neoliberalism requires “noble suffering” but no change in belief.

-Both tasks — an assault on false consciousness and pursuit of concrete goals — need to be tackled at the same time, even if largely by different people.
+Both tasks – an assault on false consciousness and pursuit of concrete goals – need to be tackled at the same time, even if largely by different people.
 Success in concrete struggle is partly contingent on making headway in the battle over ideas.
 The more MMT or similar insights from related approaches to macroeconomics cut through into the collective consciousness, the more we level up the playing field for making progress in our social struggles.
-This is true irrespective of whether “our” particular progressive or left preference is for managed capitalism, social democracy, socialism, communism, anarchism or something else.

 Conversely, overcoming false consciousness is partly contingent on securing victories in concrete struggle.
-Elite claims that the introduction of public healthcare will cause the sky to fall in might work before implementation, but once a program is operating smoothly and the sky remains up there, in the sky, the message gets across just a little bit more that perhaps the official position was a lie.
+Elite claims that the introduction of public health care will cause the sky to fall in might work before implementation, but once a program is operating smoothly and the sky remains up there, in the sky, the message gets across just a little bit more that perhaps the official position was a lie.
 Maybe the official position is, in general, a lie.

-At the recent Rethinking Economics Conference (starting at about 4:46 in the video for part 3 of the Macroeconomics and Policymaking session), an attendee asked Paul Krugman for his thoughts on being a Nobel laureate.
+At the recent Rethinking Economics Conference (starting at about 4:46 in the video of part 3 of the Macroeconomics and Policymaking session), an attendee asked Paul Krugman for his thoughts on being a Nobel laureate.
 Krugman observed that it is a credential that helps to get your opinion taken seriously in public debate, but a credential that, unfortunately, sometimes goes to people you might wish were not so enabled.

 In a way, it could be said that an understanding of MMT is similar.
 It is an understanding that empowers, but we can’t choose – and have no right to choose – who it empowers.
 It is knowledge, and, as knowledge, should rightly be obtainable by all.
 But, as it happens, it is not so much us who should be worrying about a possible empowerment of the powers that be.
 They are already empowered.
 Like so much of MMT, we need to flip things the other way round to see things as they actually are: it is us who stand to receive knowledge that the powers that be already possess and would prefer we never possessed.